DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bd292766-0a22-4c0a-ac96-0262ba03d720)

-Note: ALL the IPs are the same because this is Jeremy’s Home ROUTER (it provides all these services)
+Note: ALL the IPs are the same because this is Jeremy’s Home router (it provides all these services)

 Command `ipconfig /release`